Cloud Hosting vs Dedicated Hosting: Difference Between Cloud Server and Dedicated Server

 5. Security

 Cloud Server: Security is vendor-dependent.
-Security in a public cloud can have shared security vulnerabilities, but security in a private cloud is enhanced.
+Security in public cloud environments depends on provider controls, while private cloud environments offer enhanced isolation.

 Dedicated Server: Greater security with no shared server.
 Best for companies dealing with sensitive information or with compliance requirements for stringent laws and regulations.